turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 [EnvironmentProbeComponents](#environmentprobecomponent) can be placed into the scene and if they are tagged as invalid using the `EnvironmentProbeComponent::SetDirty(true)` flag, they will be rendered to a cubemap array that is accessible in all shaders.
 They will also be rendered in real time every frame if the `EnvironmentProbeComponent::SetRealTime(true)` flag is set.
 The cubemaps of these contain indirect specular information from a point source that can be used as approximate reflections for close by objects.

 The probes also must have [TransformComponent](#transformcomponent) associated to the same entity.
 This will be used to position the probes in the scene, but also to scale and rotate them.
 The scale/position/rotation defines an oriented bounding box (OBB) that will be used to perform parallax corrected environment mapping.
 This means that reflections inside the box volume will not appear as infinitely distant, but constrained inside the volume, to achieve more believable illusion.

+#### Post processing
+There are several post processing effects implemented in the `wiRenderer`.
+They are all implemented in a single function with their name starting with Postprocess_, like for example: `wiRenderer::Postprocess_SSAO()`.
+They are aimed to be stateless functions, with their function signature clearly indicating input-output parameters and resources.

 ### wiEnums
 [[Header]](../WickedEngine/wiEnums.h)